 Jenkinson, David Stewart (1928–2011), soil scientist, was born on 25 February 1928 in Hollywood Hospital, Los Angeles, California, USA, the eldest of three sons of Hugh McLoughlin Jenkinson, investor and businessman, and his wife Isabel Frances (née Glass).
 His father, an Irish immigrant, met Isabel on one of his trips to Ireland, where they married, before settling in California.
 The family, affected by the stock market crash of 1929, returned to Ireland in 1932, buying Hollyfield House and its accompanying farm, between Armagh town and Portadown, near Isabel's family.
 Enraptured by the bird life and flora he found on the family farm, David was a boy scout and a keen visitor to the Armagh County Museum (whose curator, T. G. F. Paterson (qv) (1888–1971), nurtured interests in botany, geology and archaeology).
-He grew flowers and vegetables at home and, with his brother Donald (who became a geophysicist), built short-wave radios.
+He grew flowers and vegetables at home and, with his brother Donald (who became a biophysicist and a professor of pharmacology at University College London), built short-wave radios.

 After attending the Armstrong primary school (1933–40), he won a scholarship to the Royal School, Armagh (1940–46).
-Despite suffering from asthma and spinal tuberculosis as a teenager, the latter inducing spinal curvature which contributed to an inferiority complex, he was awarded a sizarship and the Louis Purser entrance prize to study experimental science at TCD (1946–50).
-Revelling in the lectures of Ernest Walton (qv), left-wing student politics (which added to his rationalist and humanist worldview), and Dublin's dramatic and musical life, he graduated with a BA and first-class B.Sc.
+Despite suffering from asthma and spinal tuberculosis as a teenager, the latter inducing spinal curvature which contributed to an inferiority complex, he was awarded a sizarship and the Louis Purser entrance prize to study experimental science at Trinity College Dublin (TCD) (1946–50).
+Revelling in the lectures of Ernest Walton (qv), left-wing student politics (which added to his rationalist and humanist worldview), and Dublin's dramatic and musical life, he graduated with a Bachelor of Arts (BA) degree and first-class Bachelor of Science (B.Sc.)
 (1950).
-Invited to undertake research into organic chemistry by Wesley Cocker (1908–2007), relying on cutting edge ultraviolet spectrography, he was awarded his Ph.D. in 1954.
+Invited to undertake research into organic chemistry by Wesley Cocker (1908–2007), relying on cutting edge ultraviolet spectrography, he was awarded his doctorate degree (Ph.D.) in 1954.
 Cocker arranged for a job with Hedley's Soaps, a subsidiary of Procter and Gamble, in Newcastle upon Tyne, where Jenkinson synthesised new detergents; he was offered a permanent position, but refused, finding the work uninteresting.

 He joined the department of agricultural chemistry, University of Reading, as assistant lecturer (1955–7), and undertook research into the chemical structure of organic matter in soil, assessing the infrared spectra of humic substances at the nearby National Institute for Research in Dairying.
 Having witnessed the heavy labour required to work the land, he was determined to use science to make farming easier.
 Appointed a researcher (1957) in the department of soils and plant nutrition at Rothamsted Experimental Station, Harpenden, Hertfordshire, he collaborated with Jack Bremner (1922–2007) on two papers in 1960.
 Interested in the decomposition of carbon found in plant material in soil, Jenkinson was one of the first to utilise radioactive isotopes as tracers to measure the quantity of carbon in living cells.
 The thermonuclear tests undertaken in the 1950s and 1960s infused soils with atmospheric carbon-14, the indicative value of which facilitated comparative calculations of how much carbon goes into the soil each year from plants.
 Jenkinson's novel conceptualisation of what he termed the soil microbial biomass (SMB) as a collective ecosystem, and the required methodology to investigate its biochemistry, were the foundations of his transformative work in soil science.
 He regarded the SMB, which governed soil biology and biochemistry, as the fulcrum of the soil ecosystem.